StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 ## Blob Storage.

 You models and Data will be stored in a storage bucket attached to your namespace.

+Please remember to store Portected B classifid data and models in a Protected B bucket, and un-protected data and models in an unclassified bucket.

-Please see the following link for more information:
+Please see the following link for more information on this topic:

 [Azure Blob storage](https://statcan.github.io/aaw/en/5-Storage/AzureBlobStorage/)